uclcg/uclcg/README_TECH.md

 # UCLComputerGraphics

+This is a static build of the dynamic rendering system hosted by UCL CS.
-This project implements an online framework for testing and debugging code in javascript and webGL for use at UCL.
-It also servers as a platform for designing and editing coursework.
+The DB access has been removed.
+This project implements an online framework for testing and debugging code in javascript and WebGL for use at UCL.
+It also serves as a platform for designing and editing coursework.

 ## Prerequisites